 - 4. Type a name for the custom level in the Name field. - 5.
 If desired, add an additional description in the Description field. - 6.
 Select a menu from the drop-down list. - 7.
-Select a permission level by clicking the checkbox next to an option. - 8.
-Click Add to include the permission in the custom level. - 9.
-Repeat steps 6-8 as necessary to add other permissions. - 10.
+When selecting the User Menu or Device Menu, select users or devices to grant access privileges by clicking the checkboxes in the users or devices list. - 8.
+Select a permission level (All Rights, Modify, or Read) by clicking the checkbox next to an option. - 9.
+Click Add to include the permission in the custom level. - 10.
+Repeat steps 6-9 as necessary to add other permissions. - 11.
 When you are finished customizing the level, click Save.

-You can now create new administrative accounts for any of the custom levels you have created.
+You can now create new administrative accounts with any of the custom administrator levels you have created.